WebexCC-SA/CLS-1402/docs/scenarios/callScenario.md

 These are the option available for now for controlling the call on a device without remote access in the discussed scenario.
 Using the Call tab on Local Device Controls is the best available option for now.

-Lets move on to our challenge scenario [Scenario 5 - MTR onboarding](./scenarios/MTROnBoardingFromCH.md).
+Lets move on to our next scenario where we will not use the devices in our lab.
+The instructor will present [Scenario 5 - MTR onboarding](./scenarios/MTROnBoardingFromCH.md).